fujitake/vantiq-related/vantiq-apps-development/1-day-workshop/docs/eng/a10-dev01_detect_congestion_app.md

 * ActivityPattern
   * `Filter`
-    * Can do simple filtering, or can be flexible decision making by configuring `Procedure` as threshold.
+    * Can do simple filtering, or can do more complex filtering by leveraging a `Procedure`.
   * `AccumulateState`
     * Since events received one after another can be tracked and counted, depending on how the `Procedure` is described, it can be implemented with a high flexibility, such as calculation using the number of events received in a certain period of time.
   * `Statistics`/`ComputeStatistics`